-Holger Droessler is a historian of 19th- and 20th-century U.S. history, with a special focus on imperialism, capitalism, and the Pacific Ocean.
-In his forthcoming book, Coconut Colonialism: Workers and the Globalization of Samoa (Harvard University Press, Dec.
-2021), he argues that the globalization of Samoa at the turn of the twentieth century was driven by a diverse group of working people on and off the islands.
-Currently, he is doing research for a second book, "War Workers," which tells the global story of non-citizen civilians working for the U.S. military from the Civil War to Iraq.
-He has published on a variety of topics, including labor history, Pacific history, environmental history, and global Hiphop.
-His teaching ranges from modern U.S. history in global perspective to the history of capitalism and environmental history.
+I am an historian of 19th- and 20th-century U.S. history, with a special focus on imperialism, capitalism, and the Pacific Ocean.
+In my forthcoming book, Coconut Colonialism: Workers and the Globalization of Samoa (Harvard University Press, Dec.
+2021), I argue that the globalization of Samoa at the turn of the twentieth century was driven by a diverse group of working people on and off the islands.
+Currently, I am doing research for my next book, "War Workers," which tells the global story of non-citizen civilians working for the U.S. military from the Civil War to Iraq.
+I have published on a variety of topics, including labor history, Pacific history, environmental history, and global Hiphop.
+My teaching ranges from modern U.S. history in global perspective to the history of capitalism and environmental history.